‘The Bachelor’ Romantic Reunion Shocker: Chris Soules & Andi Dorfman Spotted On NYC ‘Date’ Together

 After being eliminated by Andi, Chris went on to lead his own season of The Bachelor.
 His engagement to Whitney Bischoff fizzled after a few months, and more recently, Soules navigated legal issues back home in Iowa.

-Soules does seem to be ready to try new things outside of Iowa now that his legal issues are resolved and a trip to NYC was apparently where he wanted to celebrate his 38th birthday.
+Soules does seem to be ready to try new things outside of Iowa now that his legal issues are resolved and a trip to New York was apparently where he wanted to celebrate his 38th birthday.
 This isn’t the first time he’s reconnected with Dorfman since he was eliminated during her season of The Bachelorette, but it does sound as if this was the first time there may have been a romantic vibe to the outing.

 Could Chris Soules and Andi Dorfman end up rekindling the romance they briefly had several years ago?
 For now, fans of The Bachelor and The Bachelorette will have to stay tuned to see if anything more develops between these two.